CogRob/catkin_grpc/README.md

 `SRC_BASE`.
 Your source base will correspond to global `include` and `dist-packages` directory.

-The default source base is one-level above the package directory, therefore all the generated files will end up in a subdirectory with package name.
+The default source base is one-level above the package directory, assuming your package directory name is identical to package name.
+Therefore, the generated files will end up in a subdirectory with package name.
 That is the reason why `your_package` is necessary in `#include "your_package/hello.pb.h"`.
 If your source layout is `catkin_ws/src/your_package/proto/hello.proto`, by default the source base is `catkin_ws/src`, so `your_package/proto/hello.proto` will convert to `your_package/proto/hello{.pb.h, .pb.cc, _pb2.py}`, and end up with `catkin_ws/devel/include/your_package/proto/hello.pb{.h, .cc}` and `catkin_ws/devel/lib/python2.7/dist-packages/your_package/proto/hello_pb2.py`.
+Please note even if your package directory name is not the same as package name, you should use your **package name** in the include/import path.

 You can use `SRC_BASE` to modify such behavior.
 The argument of `SRC_BASE` is relative to **your package base directory**, `catkin_ws/src/your_package` in the